Dave Van Ronk/Elijah Wald – The Mayor of MacDougal Street

 Dave grew up in Brooklyn and Queens, but escaped to the Village in his early teens to work with various trad jazz bands.
 His book tells of those early years, and then of his discovery of the folksingers in Washington Square Park.
 He became a regular in the park, in between trips as a merchant seaman, and gradually developed a following that grew along with the burgeoning interest in traditional American music.
 He was one of the first white, urban singers to find his own voice in the blues idiom, and his recordings from the late 1950s already show his unique style.
 (For a taste of this early style, listen to this unreleased track from the late 1950s.)

-(As a companion to the book, Rootstock records is putting out a collection of previously unreleased recordings made by Dave in concerts, living rooms, and studios during the fifties and sixties.
+(I compiled a companion to the book, consisting of unreleased recordings of Dave from the fifties and sixties.
 It includes a cappella ballads, blues, jazz, rock, and even some Troskyist bluegrass.
 For more information, follow this link.)

 Unlike many histories of the folk revival, which begin when Bob Dylan and Joan Baez hit the scene, Dave's is more than half finished by the time Dylan shows up (to spend much of his first year sleeping on Dave's couch).
 By then, Dave was already ruling the booming block of folk clubs that gives the book its title, and Dylan would tell early interviewers that his dream was to some day be as popular as Dave Van Ronk . . .